8 Types of internal communication: How to ace each one like a pro

 Employee-up communication is another significant type of internal communication that starts from the bottom of an organization and makes its way to the highest positions.
 It is an upward communication process that enables employees to pass on critical information and feedback to the upper management.

-Bottom-up communication is collaborative and revolves around the inclusion of the entire workforce, their ideas, and their personal and professional experiences to build a positive company culture and excellent business strategies.
+Bottom-up communication revolves around the inclusion of the entire workforce, their ideas, and their personal and professional experiences to build a positive company culture.

 Businesses need to understand that an organization’s information flow should never be one-sided.
-Two-way and bottom-up communication processes help you create an atmosphere where employees feel heard and valued.
+Two-way and bottom-up communication processes help you create an atmosphere where employees feel valued.

 How to ace it?